 About Farah Marie Velten

-Farah has exhibited work in New York, California, Sweden, Mexico City, was a participating artist in Kulturföreningen Triennal's Agrikultura as creator of Agriphoto-Culturagraph, and has published her photography as cover art for academic journals and music albums.
-She is self-represented.
+Farah has exhibited work in New York, California, Mexico City, Sweden, Russia, was a participating artist in Kulturföreningen Triennal's Agrikultura as creator of Agriphoto-Culturagraph, has been a featured artist in SHOTS Magazine, is a participating artist on Artmobia, and has published her photography as cover art for academic journals and music albums.
+Farah is self-represented.